raganwald/braythwayt.com/_posts/2013-09-20-include-me-out.md

 > The [RubyConf 2013 program](http://rubyconf.org/program) was partially announced yesterday and there was immediate fallout regarding the lack of women speakers. —[Marty Haught](http://martyhaught.com/articles/2013/09/18/rubyconf-2013-cfp-and-diversity/)

 It seems we have a problem, a White Males At Conferences Problem.
-Or if you prefer, a Problem WIth White Males At COnferences Problem.
+Or if you prefer, a Problem WIth White Males At Conferences Problem.
 Maybe both.

 ### meritorious or meretricious?